BlueBrain/Currentscape/doc/source/tutorial.rst

         import numpy as np
         from currentscape.currentscape import plot_currentscape

 Then, you can load your data.
-You must select voltage and currents data. (see 'Extracting currents' section below for how to get voltage and currents from a cell)
+You must select voltage and currents data (see 'Extracting currents and ionic concentrations' section below for how to get voltage and currents from a cell).
 The voltage data should be a list, and the currents data should be a list containing one list for each current.
 Each voltage and current list should have the same size.
-You can access the dataset in the example below if you are on gpfs.

 .. code-block:: python

-        data_dir = "/gpfs/bbp.cscs.ch/home/ajaquier/Eve-Marder-style-module/output/memodel_dirs/L23_BP/bNAC/L23_BP_bNAC_150/python_recordings"
+        data_dir = "path/to/current/recording/files"
         currs = [
+            "i_pas",
             "ihcn_Ih",
             "ica_Ca_HVA2",
             "ica_Ca_LVAst",